-There are several examples of using the multi-iterator in the NumPy source code as it makes N-dimensional broadcasting-code very simple to write.
+There are several examples of using the multi-iterator in the NumPy source code as it makes N-dimensional broadcastingcode very simple to write.
 Browse the source for more examples.

-7.4.2 User-defined data-types
+8.4.2 User-defined data-types

 NumPy comes with 24 builtin data-types.
 While this covers a large majority of possible use cases, it is conceivable that a user may have a need for an additional data-type.
 There is some support for adding an additional data-type into the NumPy system.
 This additional data- type will behave much like a regular data-type except ufuncs must have 1-d loops registered to handle it separately.
 Also checking for whether or not other data-types can be cast "safely" to and from this new type or not will always return "can cast" unless you also register which types your new data-type can be cast to and from.
-Adding data-types is one of the less well-tested areas for NumPy 1.0, so there may be bugs remaining in the approach.
-Only add a new data-type if you can't do what you want to do using the OBJECT or VOID data-types that are already available.
-As an example of what I consider a useful application of the ability to add data-types is the possibility of adding a data-type of arbitrary precision floats to NumPy.